influxdata/telegraf/plugins/processors/topk/README.md

   ## Over which fields are the top k are calculated
   # fields = ["value"]

   ## What aggregation to use.
-Options: sum, avg, min, max
+Options: sum, mean, min, max
-  # aggregation = "avg"
+  # aggregation = "mean"

   ## Instead of the top k largest metrics, return the bottom k lowest metrics
   # bottomk = false